openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaBase64(resId: number, callback: AsyncCallback&lt;string&gt;): void

-Obtains the Base64 code of the image corresponding to the specified resource ID.
+Obtains the Base64 code of an image based on the specified resource ID.
 This API uses an asynchronous callback to return the result.

 This API is deprecated since API version 9.
-You are advised to use [getMediaContentBase64](#getmediacontentbase649) instead.
+You are advised to use [getMediaContentBase64](#getmediacontentbase649).

 **System capability**: SystemCapability.Global.ResourceManager